tesa1/4C_mapping_Alex_VP2/README.md

 nt setup it is not possible to mix restriction enzyme combination or reference genomes.
 If you have multiple genomes or multiple restriction enzyme combinations please create a seperate index file for each one.

-The following command is used to process and map your data.
+The following command is used to process and map your data with 10 threads.

 ```
 perl mapping_pipeline.pl WZ3989-9_simple_index.txt WZ3989-9 /DATA/t.severson/alex_4c/alex_files/5986_9_WZ3989-9_GATCAG_S13_R1_001.fastq.gz 10 gatc_catc_fragment_map/ 59_repeat/59